10 Best Microphones for Podcasting | Factors, Budget & More

 Dynamic microphones are one of the perfect choices when you are the sole speaker or into singing directly into the mic while recording.
 It has lower response frequencies in comparison to the condenser microphones and can record your vocals much better without additional disturbance.

 The condenser microphones are the total opposite of dynamic ones.
 These work great when you are recording a room with multiple speakers, have a lot of audio interaction, and want each of them to be crisp like a croissant from outside while comforting the audience with better details inside.
 Condenser microphones pick out all the details from the surroundings with higher frequency responses.
-So, you might not want them when you are the only person speaking in your show; else, it will only take more editing time than yours.
+So, you might not want them when you are the only person speaking in your show; otherwise, it will only take more editing time than yours.

 Also read: Realme Smart Cam 360 Review